 You can also control which emails you’d like to receive from this page.
 To do so, head over to “Email Notifications” from the left hand menu.

-The manage apps page is also where you set how often you’d like us to send through review emails with app review insights for apps you’re tracking.
+The manage apps page is also where you set how often you’d like us to send your reviews for each app via email.

-- With Continuous enabled, we will email you your new app reviews as soon as we fetch them.
+- Continuous means we will email you your new app reviews as soon as we fetch them.

-- With Daily enabled, we will email your new app reviews we’ve fetched for that app in one daily batch.
+- Daily means we will email your new app reviews we’ve fetched for that app in one daily batch.

-- With Daily Digest enabled, we will email your new app reviews to you daily in one combined email for all the apps you’ve set to daily digest.
+- Daily Digest means we will email your new reviews for up to 15 apps daily in one combined email.
+If you turn this feature on for 30 apps you would expect to get 2 emails per day.

-If you would like get app reviews sent to Slack, Zendesk, Hipchat, Desk, Trello, Freshdesk, Yammer or Zapier you can set it up by clicking the plus button under the ‘integration’ column for each app.
-Setting each one up only takes a few minutes and you can configure multiple integrations to communicate to different parts of your organization if you wish.
+You can also configure integrations with Slack, Zendesk, Hipchat, Desk, Trello, Freshdesk, Yammer or Zapier from this page.
+Just click the plus button in the ‘integration’ column for any app or data source.
+You can configure different integrations to communicate to different parts of your organization if you wish.
+Setting up each integration only takes a few minutes.

 The Team Tab